Germoe/hit-predictor/project_report.md

 # 1. The Problem

-In recent years, a new field has (re-)emerged that attempts to detect audio features to predict whether a song will achieve commercial success - Hit Song Science (HSS) (source).
+In recent years, a new field has (re-)emerged that attempts to use audio features to predict whether a song will achieve commercial success - Hit Song Science (HSS).

-At the core of this challenge lies the urge to create a better understanding of what intrinsic music features contribute to the popularity of certain music pieces (source).
+At the core of this challenge lies the urge to create a better understanding of what intrinsic music features contribute to the popularity of certain music pieces.
 This would allow us a deeper understanding of the components of popularity in music.

+There are claims of a relationship between some intrinsic music features and a song's popularity.
+For example, songs that have many repetitions tend to enjoy elevated popularity.
+There's also a case to be made that familiarity plays a factor in popularity (i.e. songs tend to form groups, which we commonly refer to as genres).
+These are a few examples but it's enough for me to be intrigued by the idea that there is such a thing as a formula for a Hit song.
+At least to some extent we should be able to understand whether a song is a possible Hit or not by looking at its features.

 Now, there are certainly those cynic voices that will claim that popular music is only created through celebrity and marketing.
 To some extend that's likely true, extrinsic factors shouldn't be dismissed outright, they probably have an impact on the ability for a song to become a Hit.
 Otherwise, it would be unlikely to see continuous investments into marketing and brand building.

-However, there are claims of a relationship between some intrinsic music features and their popularity (source).
-For example, songs that have many repetitions tend to enjoy elevated popularity (source).
-There's also a case to be made that familiarity plays a factor in popularity (i.e. songs tend to form groups, which we commonly refer to as genres) (source).
-These are just a few examples but we can already see, it's not as far-fetched an idea that the music has intrinsic qualities that qualify it to become a Hit.
-At least to some extent we should be able to understand whether a song is a possible Hit or not by looking at its characteristics.
+However, for this project I've decided to look solely at the intrinsic audio features of songs.

+The problem is not just a one-sided issue.
+While it's a challenge to model the description of a song with numbers and categories, it might be just as much of a challenge to decide what is a popular song.
 It's tough to understand what drives popularity.
-On the other hand, measuring popularity might be just as daunting a task.
-Popularity could be seen as a continuous measure but that would require us to rank all songs in existence.
-That poses obvious problems.
-To name only one: Few songs that are created actually even get published and are exposed to a larger audience.
-Of those only few are put onto actual ranking lists giving some indicator of popularity.
-Of those we'll have to question the ranking list and the factors it used to rank for popularity.
-As you can see, we'll have to make a few assumptions, decisions and take some shortcuts to tackle this problem.
+Popularity could be seen as a continuous measure, an ordinal measure or a binary.
+All of these pose obvious individual problems but one problem they all have in common is what factors go into the term of popularity and how to weigh them.
+Often we're left to using approximations of popularity.
+In our case we're going to focus on commercial success as an approximation to popularity as it makes the most sense if we're looking at this problem from a business perspective.
+Additionally, commercial success is a lot easier to quantify and has more resources readily available.

 This is a very exciting project for myself and I hope you'll enjoy the journey as well.